Do's and Don'ts of Preparing

 In anticipation of my home visit, my husband and I naturally spruced up our place, but we didn’t babyproof the house (in fact, I was so fearful of disappointment that I didn’t so much as buy a diaper in preparation for our daughter).
 It turns out that the babyproofing wasn’t necessary for our home visit, but expectations for Lisa Frye and her husband were different.
 Their agency required that their home be babyproofed in advance; the agency also wouldn’t sign off on the home study until the Fryes got a fire extinguisher.
 The message: You can save yourself a lot of time if you find out exactly what your agency expects before your social worker comes calling.

-Getting the Most Out of the Process
+Most Out of the Process

 If there’s anything I wish I’d done differently during the home study process, it would be to use the social worker’s time more to our advantage.
 That is, I wish I’d worried less about what I was going to say and concentrated more on asking questions about adoption (What, for instance, do birth mothers look for in an adoptive parent?
 Social workers talk to them all the time).